williamsurau/finding_minimum_balanced_separators-an_exact_approach/README.md

 Since the original transit networks are edge weighted we only run our experiments on the line graphs.

 ## Detailed Results
-We present detailed results of our computational study for all instances.
-In particular we report on the following outputs that are explained in the paper.
+We present the results of our computational study for all instances.
+In particular we report on the following information:

-* instance properties:

-   - number of nodes
-   - number of edges
-   - treewidth

-Computation times for
+Computation times and best objectives for

   - row generation algorithm
   - compact MIP formulation

+Furthermore, we report the dual bounds of the MIP.

 For the computation times, a time limit of 2 hours (i.e., 7200 seconds) was set.